cycle/docs/advanced/testing.md

 }
 ```

-Mock `TransactionInterface` to check the state of entity after method call.
+Mock `TransactionInterface` to check the state of the entity after method call.
 Additionally you can mock custom entity repositories:

 ```php
 class MyService